runicjs/runic/packages/runic/README.md

 # Runic

-Runic is the barebones core of [Runicjs](https://github.com/runicjs).
+Runic is the barebones core of [RunicJS](https://github.com/runicjs).
 It has a minimal API surface, providing only enough functionality to be a holder of state, while leaving the door open for more powerful abstractions to be built on top of it, such as [Runic React](https://github.com/runicjs/runic/tree/master/packages/runic-react).

 > **Warning**
-> Runic is in its infancy.
+> RunicJS is in its infancy.
 It's not safe to use in production at this time.

 ## Features